scribe-org/Scribe-Data/README.md

 Scribe uses [Matrix](https://matrix.org/) for communications.
 You're more than welcome to [join us in our public chat rooms](https://matrix.to/#/#scribe_community:matrix.org) to share ideas, ask questions or just say hi :)

-Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Data/blob/main/CONTRIBUTING.md) if you are interested in contributing to Scribe-Data.
+Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Data/blob/main/CONTRIBUTING.md) and [Wikidata and Scribe Guide](https://github.com/scribe-org/Organization/blob/main/WIKIDATAGUIDE.md) if you are interested in contributing to Scribe-Data.
 Work that is in progress or could be implemented is tracked in the [issues](https://github.com/scribe-org/Scribe-Data/issues) and [projects](https://github.com/scribe-org/Scribe-Data/projects).

 > [!NOTE]\
 > Just because an issue is assigned on GitHub doesn't mean that the team isn't interested in your contribution!
 Feel free to write [in the issues](https://github.com/scribe-org/Scribe-Data/issues) and we can potentially reassign it to you.